-Easy to make, no added sugar, warm, fragrant spices!
+Easy to make, no added sugar, and warm, fragrant spices!
+What could be better?

 This fresh fruit sauce is delicious as a snack or dessert, and also when paired with entrees.
 Honeycrisp apples work well, but feel free to choose any favorite variety or combination.

 For flavor variations, use equal parts fresh apples and pears, and/or add ¼ cup dried cranberries after mashing the apples and allow them to steep in the sauce in the covered pan for at least 20 minutes prior to serving.